athenaeum-brew/password-validator-impl/README.md

 The `PasswordValidatorTester` class serves as the main entry point of the application.
 It dynamically loads and tests password validators implemented by students.

-## Student Deliverables
+## Deliverables

 Students are expected to:

+0. Form a team of minimal 2 maximal 3 person.
+Every deliverable below must be the result of a group work.
-1. Implement the `PasswordValidator` interface by creating their own validation class (e.g., `PasswordLengthValidator`) that adheres to specific criteria they can invent.
+1. Each team will implement the `PasswordValidator` interface by creating their own validation class (e.g., `PasswordLengthValidator`) that adheres to specific criteria they can invent.
 2. Include the implementation in a JAR file.
 3. Provide a description of the validation criteria used in their implementation.
 4. Ensure the `PasswordValidatorTester` class can successfully load and test their implementation.